 All students must successfully complete a comprehensive examination to complete the program.
 The comprehensive exam is given in the last semester in NURS 592 Integrative Practicum in Family Practice.
-The comprehensive exam will be given through HESI testing center.
+The comprehensive exam will be given through Fitzgerald Exit Exams.
 In order to be successful, the student may take the exam up to 3 times.
-However, after the first attempt, it is the responsibility of the student to schedule and pay for exams subsequent exams.
+It is the responsibility of the student to schedule and pay for the exam and any subsequent exams.

 Classes will be held on campus one day/week.
 Students will be expected to come to campus 2 or 3 times extra over the course of the first semester for unique health assessment lab opportunities.
 Health assessment lab opportunities not scheduled on regular class days will be announced two to three weeks prior to the event.